AbdulTur/AbdulTur/README.md

-# Hi there, I'm Abdulaziz Turonov 👋
+# Hi there, I'm Abdul Turonov 👋

 ## I'm a Computer Engineering Student, Developer, and Lifelong Learner!